13 Most Patriotic Movies Ever: ‘Rocky IV,’ ‘Independence Day’ and More

-This Fourth of July, kick back and watch clips of the most patriotic movies ever, from 1942’s Yankee Doodle Dandy to Tom Cruise’s Top Gun to the Will Smith blockbuster Independence Day.
+This Memorial Day, kick back and watch clips of the most patriotic movies ever, from 1942’s Yankee Doodle Dandy to Tom Cruise’s Top Gun to the Will Smith blockbuster Independence Day.

 Act of Valor

 This year’s Act of Valor stands as only the most recent in a long tradition of proudly America-praising movies.
 The film, which tells the story of a kidnapped CIA operative and a terrorist plot against the U.S., is jam-packed with everything from Navy SEALs and the CIA to AK-47s and HALO jumps.
 The film’s marketing campaign proudly touted the fact that all weapons and tactics used in the film were real and that real-life, active-duty Navy SEALs were used as actors.

 Before Mel Gibson directed his “terrifying” rage against elderly ladies, he was using it to fight America’s original archenemies: the British.
 In The Patriot, Gibson portrays Benjamin Martin, a widower who becomes caught up in the events of the Revolutionary War, and the late, great Heath Ledger plays his son, who fights in the Continental Army.
 As a foil to the good-hearted American protagonists, filmmakers found the most absolutely evil-looking English actor around for audiences to hate on: Tom Wilkinson, a.k.a.
 Captain Hook.

 In a gush of pro-America, anti–Soviet Union glory, the fourth installment in the Rocky saga pulls out all the stops.
 Everything from flag-patterned shorts to a live James Brown performance of “Living in America” is used in this scene to intimidate Ivan Drago, the Soviet rival to America’s Apollo Creed (Rocky’s trainee).